Nurse Educator Interest Groups

 What do the interest groups do?

-The CASN Canadian Nurse Educator Interest Groups provide nurse educators an opportunity to discuss ideas; exchange information; build research and scholarship capacity; and promote quality of a specific area of nursing education, at a national level.
+The CASN Canadian Nurse Educator Interest Groups provide nurse educators, students, and nurses in non-educator roles with an opportunity to discuss ideas; exchange information; build research and scholarship capacity; and enhance the quality of a specific area of nursing education at a national level.

 What CASN interest groups currently exist?